ChaoticBrave/VagrantStoryRandomizer/README.md

 # Vagrant Story Randomizer
 A tool which will randomize a copy of Vagrant Story.

 At the moment, this is in the form of a Python file which has been converted to an executable file.
-Right now, it will randomize the enemies, their drops, and in the case of experimental builds, weapons in chests.
+Right now, it will randomize the enemies, their drops and chest items.

 A randomized game has been proven to work with both Beetle PSX and DuckStation.
 ## Releases